-A fortnightly reading group with the Town is the Garden
+A monthly reading group with the Town is the Garden

 *The title of the series is inspired by David Fleming's Lean Logic

 ** And Donna Haraway's SF (science fiction, speculative fabulation...)

 The Landscape Below: Soil, Soul and Agriculture, Bruce C Ball (selected chapters)

 Matters of Care: Speculative Ethics in More than Human Worlds, Maria Puig de la Bellacasa.
 Chapter 5, Soil Times.

 / B e g i n n i n g s o f E c o l o g y 1

 Text: Prologue & Chapter 2: The Invention of Nature, Andrea Wulf on Alexander Von Humboldt

 / B e g i n n i n g s o f E c o l o g y 2